cau-se/ARCHES-PiCar-X/docs/explore/adtf.md

 - All nodes are deployable in Docker containers;
 - Features should be developed as microservices

-In the following, microservices are referred to as *Skils**, drawing a metaphor similar to applications that can be installed on smart home devices like Amazon's Alexa.
+In the following, microservices are referred to as *Skills**, drawing a metaphor similar to applications that can be installed on smart home devices like Amazon's Alexa.

 ## Definition
 A **Skill** describes the capability that is added to the system by introducing a microservice.
 Services and drivers can be part of a Skill, but only the nodes that contain publishers or subscribers that are able to synchronize their messages with the physical twin or digital twin are referred to as **Skill**.